Wine

 Saddler’s Creek Wines

-The whole family – pets included – can come and chill at Saddler’s Creek Wines.
-The outdoor wine garden is lovely on a sunny day, and transforms on Friday and Saturday nights for Wine & Chill – think live music, wine, and casual eats from the food van.
+The whole family – on-leash dogs included – can come and chill at Saddler’s Creek Wines.
+The outdoor wine garden and picnic area is the perfect spot to set up.

 Tintilla Estate Wines

 Your dog will love soaking up the sunshine at Tintilla Estate Wines while you taste some of its comprehensive range of wines.
-Complement your tasting with estate-grown olive products, local cheeses, and other goodies.
+Bookings highly encouraged.

 Tulloch Wines

 Tulloch Wines have been creating wine for 125 years and over four generations, so you could say they know what they're doing when it comes to creating a good drop.
-Head into its Pokolbin cellar door with your pup to enjoy a tasting.
+Make sure to give the team a heads up before rocking up, and expect to be seated on the balcony with your pooch.

 Vinden Wines

-Farmed organically with regenerative practices, and made with minimal intervention, Vinden’s wines are a must-try.
-Bring the furry friends along to enjoy the beautiful surrounds at Vinden Wines.
+Bring on-leash furry friends along to enjoy the beautiful surroundings at Vinden Wines.

 Wild Ren Wines

 The Wild Ren Wines cellar door is a sleek but full-of-character space, perfect for relaxing while you taste a selection of premium wines.
-Well-behaved dogs welcome!
+Well-behaved dogs are welcome to join inside with their owner and will be treated to a doggie bowl and doggie treats.

 Wine House Hunter Valley